 Grace Garden is a YWCA supported 30-unit residence that provides women and children a safe, affordable and supportive place to live as they rebuild their lives.
-By the end of 2019, an estimated 30 women and 45 children will call Grace Garden home.
+Opened in Fall 2019, an estimated 30 women and 45 children call Grace Garden home.
 This residence is the result of an innovative, cross-sector partnership of like-minded businesses and organizations, fiercely united with the YWCA to positively impact this complex social challenge.

-Grace Garden will offer individuals and families a new sense of community, permanence and a foundation on which to pursue their dreams.
+Grace Garden offers individuals and families a new sense of community, permanence and a foundation on which to pursue their dreams.
 Gate City Bank is proud to provide the resources needed to help women and their children on their journey to a better life.

 A celebratory moment captured at the official ribbon cutting of YWCA Grace Garden on August 13, 2019.

 Gate City Bank is a longtime supporter of the YWCA, including building an Economic Enrichment Wing in 2015 and remodeling their Transitional Housing in 2010.

 In 2016, Gate City Bank committed to a $1.5 million donation over the course of 12 years to help the YWCA Cass Clay permanent supportive housing project become reality.
 We invested in Grace Garden because we know they accomplish incredible things by making the most of every gift they receive.
 The donation provided the necessary funds to cover project start-up costs for the building process, such as architectural and site services.
 The gift also covers an often over-looked aspect of projects - full program costs for the first 10 years once construction is complete, from 2019 to 2029.
 This funding will bring essential onsite advocacy and guidance to women as they overcome barriers to employment, health, education, transportation and other situations that might otherwise trigger repeat homelessness.